vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 “We [^f149] bow to Hari and proceed to expound the s'astra called Nyāya-_Tattva_ :- to Hari who sees, directly by perception and of His own accord, all things simultaneously."
 It may be asked how, to _Iśvara_ who sees all things with His attributive knowledge, Śuddha-sattvam could be[^35] luminous by itself, when it is illuminated by the attributive knowledge of _Iśvara_.
 The answer is as follows - _Iśvara_'s attributive knowledge apprehends all things including His own divine _svarūpa_ and yet do we not hold that His divine form is luminous by itself?
 So also it is possible that Śuddhasattvam is self-luminous, though it is apprehended also by the attributive knowledge of _Iśvara_.
 This is true also of _nitya_s.
 When lighting up an object (like a pot), attributive knowledge, it has already been said, is luminous by itself only to its sub-strate, namely, the self or soul.
 In the same way Śuddha-sattvam may be luminous by itself to those that have attained release in their new state.
 There is nothing inconceivable in this.
 The luminosity of attributive knowledge is obstructed at the time when it is not light ing up external objects (like pots ), by past _karma_ of certain kinds.
 So also the luminosity of Śuddhasattva may meet with obstruction in the state of bondage and may not, therefore, be apprehended by those in _samsāra_.

+[^f149]: Nyāya-tatvam: Mangala sloka

+[^35]:
+A pot is not luminous, because it becomes visible or is seen only when lighted up by the flame of a lamp.
+The flame of a lamp is luminous, because it does not require anything else to become visible.